LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/includes/optional-settings.md

 ﻿### Optional settings

 We recommend leaving the remaining sections unchanged for now.
-Once you get Amplia up and running, you can see each link below to enable optional features:
+Once you get Amplia up and running, you can visit each link below to enable optional features:

 * [HTTPS redirection](../configure-https-redirect.md)